 IRAK4 (Interleukin 1 Receptor Associated Kinase 4) is a Protein Coding gene.
 Diseases associated with IRAK4 include Irak4 Deficiency and Invasive Pneumococcal Disease, Recurrent Isolated, 1.
-Among its related pathways are AGE/RAGE pathway and Activated TLR4 signalling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Bacterial infections in CF airways and Toll-like receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is IRAK1.

 UniProtKB/Swiss-Prot for IRAK4 Gene